Redirecting you to

 Automation

-While it's possible and even easy to manually check and renew your certificates, this approach is not advised.
-Especially for those managing multiple certificates.
+Although it's possible and even easy to manually check and renew your certificates, this approach is not advised, especially when 90 day validity periods become a reality.
+This is even more true for those managing multiple certificates.
+In these cases, manual monitoring quickly becomes impractical and nearly impossible, depending on the number of SSL certificates there are and the manpower available.
 Consider whether you will actually remember to check certificates or renew them as often as needed.
 Even if you have good intentions, it's easy to fall behind on SSL certificates.
-With so many cybersecurity concerns to deal with, you simply may not be capable of keeping up with constantly expiring certificates — and as we've discussed, the issue is only going to accelerate.
+With so many cybersecurity concerns to deal with, you simply may not be capable of keeping up with constantly expiring certificates.

-If you aren't ready to go it alone, make the most of automated certificate lifecycle management solutions.
-These take the guesswork out of SSL certificates expiration.
+Automated certificate lifecycle management solutions are no longer a nice-to-have, but rather quickly becoming a necessity.
+These take the guesswork out of SSL certificate expiration and renewal.
 With this system in place, you can feel fully confident about your website's security status — especially as SSL certificate protocols continue to evolve and, as we've discussed, move toward shorter re-issuance timelines.

 How to renew